-A Significant risk that arose during the year ended 31 December 2020 was the COVID-19 pandemic.
+A significant risk that continued during the current and prior year was the Covid-19 pandemic.

-During the first quarter of 2020, the Company experienced difficult trading conditions in its liquid portfolio due to large market movements in emerging markets currencies, bonds and equities.
+During the first quarter of 2020 and into 2021, the Company experienced difficult trading conditions in its liquid portfolio due to large market movements in emerging markets currencies, bonds and equities.

-The Company took decisive action to mitigate further risk to the balance sheet, de-risking its portfolio of liquid market securities, furthermore, due to ongoing uncertainty, the Board implemented the following cash preservation measure to facilitate a smooth recovery as the world exits the pandemic.
+The Company took decisive action to mitigate further risk to the balance sheet, de-risking its portfolio of liquid market securities, furthermore, due to ongoing uncertainty, the Board implemented the following cash preservation measure to facilitate a smooth recovery as the world exits the pandemic:

-- Suspension of dividends paid to ordinary shareholders until further notice; - The management bonus scheme to be cut from 20% of profits to 10%; - Significant cost reduction across all of the Group
+- Suspension of dividends paid to ordinary shareholders until further notice; - The management bonus scheme to be cut from 20% of profits to 10% (no bonuses paid in 2021 and 2020 due to losses); and - Significant cost reduction across all of the Group.